mion/lewis/README.md

-# Lewis (Work in Progress)
+# Lewis

-Lewis is a dialect of Lisp that interoperates with Go (à la Clojure).
+Lewis is a tiny dialect of Lisp that interoperates with Go (à la Clojure).

 # Installation